 There are also bank fees and the fees you pay to use online platforms.
-While most of these fees are small, they can add up throughout a year.
-And yes–these are usually deductible.
+While most of these fees are small, they can add up throughout the year.
+And yes--these are usually deductible.

 Resource: Need a Bank?
-Bank Novo are designed specifically for small businesses with a low fee structure.
+Bank Novo is designed specifically for small businesses with a low fee structure.

 Then there’s the argument of how involved you want to be.

 When you own an online business, you can choose your level of involvement in day-to-day management.
 To generate passive income, you can hire virtual assistants and contractors to handle most of your business.
 The money you spend on these workers is tax deductible in nearly all cases.

 You’ll have office expenses, too.
 You may find additional tax benefits from those home office expenses.
 Office supplies, computer equipment, software, and other items can be claimed.
 However, these items typically need to be used exclusively for your business.